Emre1Duman/BugAlertSystem-AWS/README.md

   - Sends received bugs to AWS Queuing Service (SQS).

 - Functionality of Application 2 (SendingBugs Dir):
-  - Utilizes a scheduler to regularly check SQS for bugs.
+  - Utilises a scheduler to regularly check SQS for bugs.
   - Removes bugs from the queue.
   - Routes bugs to either Slack or Trello based on their priority via WebHooks.